tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 .. sidebar:: Comments

-    Comments are a comon feature of most programming languages.
+    Comments are a common feature of most programming languages.
 They allow the programmer to explain the intention of the code and to make generic notes for future reference.

+    Comments begin with a program-specific character, or sequence of characters, in the example above the hash (``#``) symbol.
+In some languages comments require a closing sequence as well, for example a comment in HTML begins with ``<!--`` and ends with ``-->``.

 Find a good text editor and learn how to use it
 -----------------------------------------------